 Making your restaurant employee handbook as fun and human-sounding as possible will increase employee engagement—so there's no reason you can't continue that tone here.

 First, you need to include their pay and how they will be paid, as well as your overtime and tips policies.
-Then you can talk about free or discounted meals, employee benefits, holidays and vacation, and any other perks you have in place like team-building activities and social events.
+Then you can talk about free or discounted meals, employee benefits, holidays, and other perks you have in place like team-building activities and social events.

 What to include: